-Further, in this section, we investigate the impact of the depth of CMHC.
-Specifically, we increase the depth from 1 to 5 and draw the performance curves of each metric on different datasets, as shown in Figure 10.
-From Figure 10, we can see that the model achieves the best performance when the depth is set to 2.
-As the model deepen, the performance on the FilmTrust dataset is slightly higher but the performance on the Douban and Yelp dataset declines obviously, which is consistent with MHCN\cite{yu2021self}.
-The reason is that our proposed framework based on motifs naturally extracts the high-order neighborhood of nodes.
-Compared with the ordinary GNN model, as the model deepens, the over-fitting phenomenon will appear earlier.
-This is also in line with the conclusions of exploration on the depth of model in some previous studies\cite{zhu2021mhnf,li2021deepgcns}.
-How to solve the over-fitting caused by deep models is also a problem that needs to be further studied in future work about GNNs, especially the Hyper-GNNs.
+In this section, we investigate the impact of the depth of Motifs-Res.
+Specifically, we increase the depth from 1 to 5 and draw the performance curves of each metric on three datasets, as shown in Figure 10.
+The model performs best when the depth is set to 2.
+As the model deepens, the performance on the Ciao dataset declines more obviously, whereas the performances on the Douban and Yelp datasets are relatively stable.
+However, the performances on the three datasets consistently decline, which is consistent with the findings of MHCN\cite{yu2021self}.
+The reason is that our proposed framework, which is based on motifs, naturally extracts the high-order neighborhoods of nodes.
+Compared with the ordinary GNN model, as the model deepens, the overfitting phenomenon occurs earlier.
+This is also in line with the conclusions regarding the depth of the model in previous studies\cite{sun2022mhnf,li2021deepgcns}.
+Overfitting caused by deep models is also a problem that needs to be further studied in future works on GNNs, especially Hyper-GNNs.